-&lt;sup>367 O'Malley, Vincent 'Report for the Crown Forestry Rental Trust on the East Coast Confiscation Legislation and its Implementation', February 1994, p.
+359 O'Malley, Vincent 'Report for the Crown Forestry Rental Trust on the East Coast Confiscation Legislation and its Implementation', February 1994, p.
 154.

-&lt;sup>368 Wi Pere, Tangihanga title determination, November 1876, 3 GIS 145, cited in Rose Wai 814 #A17, p.
-207. Rose, Wai 814 #A17, pp. 218-9.
+360 Wi Pere, Tangihanga title determination, November 1876, 3 GIS 145, cited in Rose Wai 814 #A17, p.
+207.

+Rose, Wai 814 #A17, pp. 218-9.
 Another major concern was alcohol consumption.
-In common with the

-Repudiation Movement's emphasis on 'Kotahitanga' or tribal unity, Pere's concern for self-determination transcended his own backyard: he attended hui throughout the wider region to discuss the political issues of the day, his advice broadcast to a national audience through the Repudiation Movement's newspaper, Te Wananga.
-William Lee Rees, born 1836 in Bristol, immigrated to New Zealand via Australia, in 1866.
+In common with the Repudiation Movement's emphasis on 'Kotahitanga' or tribal unity, Pere's concern for self-determination transcended his own backyard: he attended hui throughout the wider region to discuss the political issues of the day, his advice broadcast to a national audience through the Repudiation Movement's newspaper, Te Wananga.

+362 William Lee Rees, born 1836 in Bristol, immigrated to New Zealand via Australia, in 1866.
 He practiced as a Congregational minister before training as a lawyer.
+He was MHP for City of Australia Rose between 1876, 1879

+Congregational minister before training as a lawyer.
 He was MHR for City of Auckland East between 1876-1879, taking over Native Minister John Sheehan's law practice in Napier in 1878.

-&lt;sup>371 WL Rees, 'Reports of Meetings held, and addresses given, by Mr W.L.
+363 WL Rees, 'Reports of Meetings held, and addresses given, by Mr W.L.
 Rees in Poverty Bay and Tolaga Bay', (Gisborne, 1879), cited in Orr Nimmo, Wai 814 #A4, p.
 9.

-&lt;sup>372 Evidence of Raniera Turoa, 'Minutes of evidence in connection with petitions relating to the New Zealand Native Land Settlement Company, AJHR 1891 session II, I-3a.
+364 Evidence of Raniera Turoa, 'Minutes of evidence in connection with petitions relating to the New Zealand Native Land Settlement Company, AJHR 1891 session II, I-3a.

-&lt;sup>373 Orr Nimmo, pp. 22-23.
-The Maraetaha Trust Deed, dated 11 February 1879, stipulated that the trustees were to dispose of the land only with 'the written consent of a majority of the [owner] Committee.'
-It was approved by the as outlined above, the out of court arrangement on their behalf resulted in the transfer of most of the block to James Woodbine Johnson.
+Ngai Tāmanuhiri were initially taken with the scheme: five of the 14 blocks conveyed to the Rees-Pere Trust in 1878-1879 were Ngai Tāmanuhiri lands, including Maraetaha.
+They were quickly disillusioned.
+In the case of Maraetaha, as outlined above, the out of court arrangement on their behalf resulted in the transfer of most of the block to James Woodbine Johnson.
 The Ngai Tāmanuhiri owners received none of the additional £3,000 Johnson paid as part of the settlement.
 In addition, the trust then mortgaged the balance.
 Ten years on, Hemi Waaka and others petitioned Parliament about the trustees' dealings with their lands.
 After handing over the land to the trust, he told the Native Affairs Committee, '... we never received a single benefit.
 The result is lamentation and weeping and vain repining at what has occurred.'
+366